arrow-lang/wadatsumi/README.md

  - Reduce code duplication among memory controllers

+ - Prevent opposite directions on the D-Pad from being pressed simultaneously ( doing so locks up some games like "Pocket Bomberman")

 ### Bugs

  - In "Wario Land (SML 3)"; smashing a block from below while crouching